 You may be wondering then, "what is the difference between 2g and 3g?"
 Well, yes, the technology does change with every new generation to support better encryption and handle higher bandwidths of data, but the fundamental function has remained the same ever since the inception of the SIM card.

-A few years ago, purchasing SIM cards was a huge hassle; you'd have to visit a telecom service center or outlet during work hours and wait ages in line for an employee to assist you eventually.
-Soon however, some companies managed to integrate self service technologies with telecom workflows to automate the SIM card registration and purchase process.
+A few years ago, purchasing SIM cards was a huge hassle; you'd have to visit a telecom service center or retail stores during work hours and wait ages in line for an employee to assist you eventually.
+Soon however, some companies managed to integrate self service kiosk technologies with telecom workflows to automate the SIM card registration and purchase process.

-This research and development gave us SIM dispensing kiosks.
+This research and development gave us the SIM card dispensing kiosk.
 At first telecoms were reluctant but once larger operators started using this technology, the rest followed and we saw a surge in market share for self service kiosks.
-The use of kiosks and their growth increased exponentially throughout the pandemic as necessity of self service grew.
+The use of SIM dispensing kiosks and their growth increased exponentially throughout the pandemic as necessity of self service grew.

-The ease of use and convenience of these kiosks was undeniable, global health crisis or not.
-The telecom industry realized that self service had become a permanent installation in their service delivery strategy.
+The ease of use and convenience of these SIM dispensing kiosks was undeniable, global health crisis or not.
+Telecom businesses realized that self service had become a permanent installation in their service delivery strategy.
 Some of the key advantages SIM dispensing kiosks presented were:

 - Instant KYC registration